emory-libraries/Pattern-Library/src/_patterns/20-atoms/globals/link.md

 ### Best Practices

 - Always label links with a clear call-to-action or description
+  - Never use labels like *Click Here*
+  - Avoid using URLs as labels
 - Use page context to make sure you're linking to related, relevant content